-Fig. 6.
-General z-position trajectory
+Figure 6: General z-position trajectory

-Finally parameter tuning by hand identified the most important parameters for stable walking.
-Those are the relation of the distances of the front and of the rear leg to the center of mass, the lateral position, the roll angle and the height above ground of the foot during swing phase, and the pitch of the upper body.
-These parameters scale and shift the defined walking trajectories in Equations (1) to (3) during the optimization process, where the other parameters are assumed to be fixed with suitable values which are determined by expert knowledge and experiments.
+Finally parameter tuning by hand identified particularly the most important parameters summarized by p for stable walking.
+Those are the relation of the distances of the front and of the rear leg to the center of mass, the lateral position, the roll angle and the height above ground of the foot during the swing phase, and the pitch of the upper body.

+By aggregating the curves for a walking motion and scaled by p we obtain completely parameterized three dimensional walking motion trajectories.
+And these parameters scale and shift the defined walking trajectories in Equations (1) to (3) during the optimization process, where the other parameters are assumed to be constant with suitable values which are determined by expert knowledge and experiments.

 Using finally the symmetry of the walking motions the parameter for the lateral position of the right foot can be set to the negative lateral position of the left foot during the swinging phase, just as well as the roll angle of the right foot has to be the negativ roll angle of the left foot.
-With this proceedure we obtain a six dimensional parameterization of the walking trajectories at a fixed step frequency.
+With this procedure we obtain a six dimensional parameterization of a forward walking trajectories at a fixed step frequency.

-IV.
-The optimization problem
+4 The optimization problem

-A. Modeling of the objective function
+4.1 Modeling of the objective function

 As quality or objective function value for a parameter set defining a walking motion we measure the distance the robot covers on the experimental field until it stops or falls.
-It starts with a small step length 110 mm and the step length is increased every 2 steps by 5 mm, so that the final step length of 240 mm would be reached after 52 steps, always with a constant frequency of ~ 2.85 steps per second.
+It starts with a small step length 110 mm and the step length is increased every 2 steps by 5 mm, so that the final step length of 240 mm would be reached after 52 steps, always with a constant frequency of about 2.85 steps per second.
 It follows that the walking speed is only influenced directly by the applied step length.